Foot injuries among athletes are common, but sometimes the consequences can be devastating.

 Jake Locker

-A condition called Lisfranc injury forced Tennessee Titans quarterback Jake Locker into retirement prednisone in 2015.
+A condition called Lisfranc injury forced Tennessee Titans quarterback Jake Locker into retirement best generic levitra overnight in 2015.
 First coined by a Napoleonic surgeon who diagnosed the condition among dismounting cavalry soldiers, Lisfranc injury results from a strain to the midfoot ligament.
 Prone to a host of other injuries, Locker only made 30 NFL career appearances.

 The stresses on feet and the dangers it poses to careers forces athletes to take special precautions.
 Nevertheless, crippling injuries happen nearly every day.